École Selkirk Elementary School

 Mind-breaks and meditation increase your psychological functioning and in the process improve your sense of well-being.
 Research shows that meditation improves cognition and increases your ability to perform tasks requiring focus.

-| Yukon Education | YESNet | Last modified: October 2022
+| Yukon Education | YESNet | Last modified: 2023

 • Home